 It is always a good thing if you have a plastic storage case.
 When you do not intend to use it such option will help you to keep your gun in a safe place.
 At the end of the workday, you can keep it to a dry and nice place for the next day until you come back to use it.

-It’s very simple.
+Tool-less depth adjustment: It’s very simple.
 Just turn a dial and enjoy.
-Its true it will not be as perfect as a manual adjustment.
+It is true it will not be as perfect as a manual adjustment.
 However, recently the top nailers brand developed a lot of tool-less adjusters.
-They are almost accurate as the manual.
+They are almost accurate as of the manual.

 Always keep in mind, when you use a roofing nail guns there are some inherent dangers.
 While utilizing this tool follow our review of some of the roofing nail gun safety tips.